 City of Roses

 Goulburn has the title of City of Roses and it hosts an annual rose festival on the second weekend in March.
 There are rose gardens throughout the town.
 You only need to go to the visitor centre to see the first of them.
 Maps are available online or from the visitor centre for rose aficionados who want to see all the cities rose displays.
-That said, we weren’t looking for them, but we spot them on roundabouts and in parks all over the city.
+That said, we weren’t looking for them, but we spotted them on roundabouts and in parks all over the city.
 You also see rose gardens at many of the city’s other attractions.

-Regional Art Gallery and Street Art
+Discover Goulburn’s Regional Art Gallery and Street Art

 Goulburn has a thriving art scene.
 The epicentre is the Regional Art Gallery but there is street art across the city in the form of murals, sculptures and installations.
 There are more than two dozen pieces of public art scattered around Goulburn that you can discover on a self-guided walk.
 An introduction to the walk is available at the gallery.
 If you are ticking off rose gardens, there is one at the art gallery too!

 This is a huge space incorporating ovals, an adventure playground, skate park, lots of grass and gardens and picnic and BBQ facilities.
 There are bike tracks throughout the park including an enclosed bike park for littlies.
 Of course, there are roses – 1500 of them – covering 100 different varieties.